-8. The Care Inspectorate is established under the Public Services Reform (Scotland) Act 2010 ("the Act").
-The constitution of the Care Inspectorate is set out in Schedule 11 to the Act.
+10. The Care Inspectorate is established under the 2010 Act.
+The constitution of the Care Inspectorate is set out in Schedule 11 to the 2010 Act.
 The Care Inspectorate does not carry out its functions on behalf of the Crown.